frankbharath/request-parser-pub/README.md

 The document describes the purpose of developing a framework that validates incoming parameter requests.

 ## Problem
-When I was working on my project, I had to make sure all the incoming request parameters are validated before providing them to corresponding service class.
+When I was working on my personal project, I had to make sure all the incoming request parameters are validated before providing them to corresponding service class.
 I was developing my project using Spring framework and spring does provide annotations to validate the request parameters.
 For example

 @RestController
 @Validated